slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Stop being codependent or others and start caring for yourself first.
 The money, love, and prosperity will follow.
 Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
 Healthy people will respect your boundaries.

-Telling *your* truth is not being selfish.
+Telling *your* truth is not selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
-Then, and only then, will you are able to serve others to your fullest capacity.
+Then, and only then, will you be able to serve others to your fullest capacity.

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown*